Example Deposition Transcripts and Outlines

 Can I Give My Deposition Over the Phone?

-Preparing a Client to Testifypretrialtestimony
+Preparing a Client to Testify

 Trial lawyers walk a tightrope between preparing a witness for trial and coaching a witness to say what counsel wants the witness to say.
 It is critical to toe the line on this delicate balance.

 You have to make sure your witnesses are ready for trial.
-But if you are telling the witnesses exactly how a question must be answered or getting the witness to shade the truth, you are engaging in unethical behavior that might incur the wrath of the trial judge, or worse, the jury.
+But if you are telling the witnesses exactly how a question must be answered or getting the witness to shade the truth, you are engaging in unethical behavior that might incur the wrath of the trial judge or, worse, the jury.

 Related Links and Information